-If we default on our obligations to pay other indebtedness that we may incur in the future, we may not be able to make payments on the Notes.
+If we default on our obligations to pay our other indebtedness, we may not be able to make payments on the Notes.

-In the future, we may enter into agreements to incur additional indebtedness, including a secured credit facility.
-A default under such agreements to which we may be a party that is not waived by the required lenders or holders, and the remedies sought by the holders of such indebtedness could make us unable to pay principal, premium, if any, and interest on the Notes and substantially decrease the market value of the Notes.
-If we are unable to generate sufficient cash flow and are otherwise unable to obtain funds necessary to meet required payments of principal, premium, if any, and interest on such future additional indebtedness, or if we otherwise fail to comply with the various covenants, including financial and operating covenants, in the instruments governing such future additional indebtedness, we could be in default under the terms of the agreements governing such indebtedness.
+Any default under the agreements governing our indebtedness, including a default under our subsidiaries' outstanding SBAguaranteed debentures or other indebtedness to which we may be a party that is not waived by the required lenders or holders, and the remedies sought by the holders of such indebtedness could make us unable to pay principal, premium, if any, and interest on the Notes and substantially decrease the market value of the Notes.
+If we are unable to generate sufficient cash flow and are otherwise unable to obtain funds necessary to meet required payments of principal, premium, if any, and interest on our indebtedness, or if we otherwise fail to comply with the various covenants, including financial and operating covenants, in the instruments governing our indebtedness, including the Notes, we could be in default under the terms of the agreements governing such indebtedness.
 In the event of such default, the holders of such indebtedness could elect to declare all the funds borrowed thereunder to be due and payable, together with accrued and unpaid interest, the lenders of other debt we may incur in the future could elect to terminate their commitments, cease making further loans and institute foreclosure proceedings against our assets, and we could be forced into bankruptcy or liquidation.
+In addition, any such default may constitute a default under the Notes, which could further limit our ability to repay our debt, including the Notes.
+If our operating performance declines, we may in the future need to seek to obtain waivers from the lenders of other debt that we may incur in the future to avoid being in default.
+If we breach our covenants under other debt we may incur in the future and seek a waiver, we may not be able to obtain a waiver from the required lenders or holders.
+If this occurs, we would be in default and our lenders or debt holders could exercise their rights as described above, and we could be forced into bankruptcy or liquidation.
 If we are unable to repay debt, lenders having secured obligations could proceed against the collateral securing the debt.
-Because any future credit facilities will likely have customary cross-default provisions, if the indebtedness under any future credit facilities will be to repay or finance the amounts due.
+Because any future credit facilities will likely have customary cross-default provisions, if the indebtedness under any future credit facility is accelerated, we may be unable to repay or finance the amounts due.